Coinbase adds former top Obama and Harris adviser Plouffe as it broadens its political reach

-WASHINGTON — (AP) — A senior adviser to Kamala Harris' 2024 presidential campaign is joining Coinbase's global advisory council, which already includes several former U.S. senators and Donald Trump's ex-campaign manager, as the cryptocurrency exchange broadens its political reach.
+NEW YORK — (AP) — A senior adviser to Kamala Harris' 2024 presidential campaign is joining Coinbase's global advisory council, which already includes several former U.S. senators and President Donald Trump's ex-campaign manager, as the cryptocurrency exchange broadens its political reach.

 David Plouffe, a top Democratic strategist best known as an architect of Barack Obama's successful 2008 presidential campaign, is the latest addition to the council, joining as the cryptocurrency industry plays an increasingly prominent role in shaping fast-moving legislation in Congress.

+The bipartisan involvement reflects how both parties see crypto holders as an important and growing base of potential swing voters they are eager to tap, as well as their efforts to shape — and profit from — the lucrative industry.

+The crypto industry also was among the largest spenders in the 2024 election.
+A crypto super political action committee spent over $130 million in 2024 congressional races.
+Coinbase — the nation's largest crypto exchange — was the super PAC's biggest contributor.

-The legislation aims to create a comprehensive framework for the regulation of digital assets and comes amid a shift in Washington.
+Congress is now moving quickly to create a comprehensive framework for the regulation of digital assets amid a shift in Washington.
 President Trump, a Republican, has pledged to make the U.S. the global capital of cryptocurrency, contrasting with what industry leaders viewed as a stifling regulatory approach under the previous Democratic administration.

 Trump and his family have also been aggressively expanding their personal business into almost every part of the cryptocurrency ecosystem, including raising billions of dollars to buy bitcoin, creating a new stablecoin and launching and promoting a Trump-themed meme coin.